 C – Color.
 A questionable mole can be unevenly colored and have different shades.
 There can be variations of white, grey, black, pink and blue.

-• Ulceration can also develop and be a sign of melanoma.
-Redness, swelling and pigmentation are possible signs that should raise a concern.
+• Ulceration can also develop, it can be a warning sign of melanoma.
+Redness, swelling and pigmentation are also signs that should raise a concern.

 • Bleeding and fluid excretion of a mole and its surroundings are also alarming signs.